coeursombre521/oop-pos-winforms/README.md

 # oop_pos_winforms
-Implementation for OOP classes, with WinForms
+Implementation for OOP courses, with WinForms